JL Memorial Educational Bursaries

 JL Zwerg Music Education Bursary

-This Bursary advances education in music by providing restricted educational funding to support learning, training, and skill development for singer-songwriters and music composers in New Brunswick.
+Advances education in music by supporting emerging singer-songwriters and music composers in New Brunswick.

 Bursary funds may be used only for costs directly related to education and learning, including:

-Project work and equipment purchases required for educational or training purposes
+Equipment required for approved educational or training purposes.

 Application Requirements